blab/ncov-wa-phylodynamics/README.md

 This is equivalent to using an exponential coalescent model with time varying growth rates.

 In contrast to backwards in time coalescent approaches, we can consider different local outbreak clusters as independent observations of the same underlying population process using birth death models.
+We infer the effective reproduction number using the birth-death skyline model by assuming the different local outbreak clusters are independent observations of the same process with the same parameters.
+As for the coalescent approach, we assume adjacent effective reproduction numbers to be normally distributed in log space with mean 0 and an estimated sigma.
+We further assume the becoming un-infectious rate to be 36.5 per year which corresponds to an average time of infectivity of 10 days.
+Further, we assume that the probability of an individual to be sampled and sequenced upon recovery to be the same throughout the sampled period.

+###